laughtingman/onefilereader/README.md

 4. Show including pictures and book cover
 5. Can add white background to transparent (png) pictures on dark themes
 6. Change font, size and colors
-7. Store current book and reading progress of all opened books in LocalStorage
+7. Store current book and reading progress in localStorage (and indexedDB for large books over 5MB)
 8. Automatic add non-breaking spaces for more comfortable

 ## Dependencies